Hong Kong’s Salaries Tax – Key Features That Everyone Must Take Note

 How to File Your Personal Tax Returns in Hong Kong

 Hong Kong’s year of assessment is from 1 April to 31 March of the following year.
 Moreover, the Inland Revenue Department (IRD) oversees the tax system in Hong Kong.
 The IRD will issue individual tax returns by 1 May.
-You must submit all tax returns to the IRD one month before the date of issue.
+You must submit all tax returns to the IRD within one month from the date of issue.

 If you do not have an income to report, you must still fill out your income tax form.
 You must then declare zero income on said form.
 Meanwhile, married couples in Hong Kong can opt for a joint assessment if the single assessment which is based on their combined income will result in less tax liability.